Kunull/Writeups/docs/pwn.college/Program Security/Reverse Engineering.md

 \x79\xd4\xcb\x73\x86\xb5\x5b\x86
 ```

-At this point, the program presumably compares your input (at `0x6b`) against this reference (at `0x8b`).
+At this point, the program presumably compares our input (at `0x6b`) against this reference (at `0x8b`).
 If they don't match, it prints `INCORRECT!\n` and exits.
 If they match, it continues.

 #### Step 3: Print the Flag